 Another cooking method is to gently poach the whole shad roe in simmering water to which you've added some salt and vinegar.
 After 20 minutes, transfer to cold water for 5 minutes, then drain.
 Finish by dusting the shad roe in seasoned flour and fry until golden brown.

 A warning: when you cook this intact sac of eggs in hot fat, it is very likely to spurt open.
 When I recently cooked some it repeatedly exploded, leaving droplets of roe on the walls and ceiling of my kitchen.
 An easy protection against this is to put a spatter shield on top of your sauté pan.
-But be warned.
+Or you can cook it using this method sent to us by a City Cook reader:

 When fully cooked, the shad roe will be firm, gray-brown throughout, and often with a slightly golden surface if you've sautéed it.
 Its interior texture will be creamy and smooth.
 The cooked roe is often served in 1/2-inch bias-cut slices.

-A few years ago The New York Times did a piece about shad roe that included two recipes, plus a recipe for the shad itself.
+A few years ago The New York Times did a piece about shad roe that included two recipes.
 We've included a link below.